RobertTalbert/roberttalbert.github.io/_pages/book.md

 + How do I handle situations where students don't do their work?
 + Should I flip my classroom if I'm untenured?

-There's much more in the book.
+There's much more in the book, and I'm really excited to get it into the hands of as many college faculty as possible.
 You can pre-order it using the link below, and it should hit the shelves in April or May of 2017.

 [PRE-ORDER THE BOOK](https://sty.presswarehouse.com/Books/BookDetail.aspx?productID=468277){: .btn .btn--info}